unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 ## Content Display Protocol

-In addition to base browser content display protocol like `http`.
-Blockchain domains can also be configured for distributed content protocol like `ipfs`.
+In addition to base browser content display protocol like `http` blockchain domains can also be configured for distributed content protocol like `ipfs`.
 Here is the list of content display protocols that can be associated with a crypto domain:

 * Traditional
   * HTTP